 How important are my GPA and DAT scores for admission?

 Academic criteria are very important.
 Most schools will look very closely at the overall GPA, science GPA and DAT scores.
 These factors, however, are not the only items considered in evaluating the admission potential of a candidate.
 Integrity, motivation and the candidate's suitability for the study of dentistry are also considered.

 Yes.
-Letters of recommendation, which indicate personal knowledge of your abilities in comparison to other students are extremely important.
-Most dental schools require at least three academic letters (usually one from a science professor, one from a non-science professor and a third from either science or non-science professor).
+Letters of recommendation, which indicate personal knowledge of your abilities compared with other students are extremely important.
+Most dental schools require at least three academic letters (usually one from a science professor, one from a non-science professor and a third from a science or non-science professor).

 Dental schools prefer students with interests and experiences beyond academics; however, such activities should not interfere with academic performance.